saksham/CarND-Advanced-Lane-Lines/README.md

 ## What's in this Repo

 ```
-├── example.ipynb: Main notebook for exploration and showcasing
+├── main.ipynb: Main notebook for exploration and showcasing
 ├── data: contains calibration images, example images and videos
 ├── output: result of processing
 ├── scripts: helper scripts for running/testing code snippets